Skip to Content

 • By reviewing the modules with a group, followed by a discussion.

-• By integrating the modules into a learning management system (contact tide@utoronto.ca if interested)
+• By integrating the modules into a learning management system (contact tide@utoronto.ca to gain access to appropriate files)

 creative commons license CC-BY-NC-ND